 You may transfer to the standard course at any earlier time.
 Similarly, there are opportunities for anyone from the standard course to transfer to the Year Abroad course.

-The first two years are shared by all three degrees, covering basic science and mathematics and how they apply to practical engineering problems.
+The first two years are shared by all three degrees, covering fundamental science and mathematics and how that applies to practical engineering problems.
 During this time you will analyse a variety of chemical processes, and learn about the many ways of contacting, reacting and separating different gases, liquids and solids on a large scale.

 We also introduce you to the basic social, economic and environmental factors that affect industrial operations.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.